- Who we are

 Keith Dugmore is Director of Demographic Decisions, a consultancy advising on the use of demographic data, and also founded the Demographics User Group (which represents large commercial users of public data to Government).
 He previously held a number of directorships and managerial posts in the private and public sectors.
 He is a Fellow and former Council Member of the Royal Statistical Society, has chaired its Statistics User Forum, and is an invited member of various Economic and Social Research Council advisory committees.
 His appointment is as an expert member in statistics.

 Michael Jennings retired in July 2009 as the Acting Deputy Chief Executive at Surrey County Council.
 Before that he held a succession of director posts at the County Council, and prior to that management posts at the Greater London Council.
 He has been Co-Chairman of the Central-Local government Information Partnership (CLIP); Chairman, successively of local government's Geographic Information, Information Management, and e-Government Groups; Founding Chairman of the Local Government Information House Ltd (LGIH); a Member of the Statistics Advisory Committee (a predecessor of the Statistics Commission and Authority); a Member of the Census 2011 Review Group; and a Member of the info4local.gov Steering Group.
-He remains a Director of the Local Government Information House Ltd; is a Non-Executive Director of the Kingston Hospital NHS Trust; and the Director of Way Ahead Associates Ltd.
+He is the Senior Independent Director at the Kingston Hospital NHS Foundation Trust.

 David Lammey is Head of the Information Management & Central Advisory Branch, in the Office of the First Minister and Deputy First Minister (OFMDFM).
 He was previously Head of the Central Freedom of Information team in OFMDFM and, before that, Head of Records Management and Administration in the Public Record Office of Northern Ireland (PRONI), where he worked for 17 years.
 David is the author of a wide range of official publications concerning records management and access to information issues.
 A keen historian, he has also published articles in academic journals on Anglo-Irish relations in the modern era and, most recently, contributed several biographies to the New dictionary of national biography (Oxford University Press).